gvlproject/gvl.ansible.irida/README.md

 # gvl.ansible.irida

-Ansible script to install the PHAC's IRIDA project into the GVL.
+Ansible script to install the **PHAC's IRIDA** project into the GVL.

+  * It will be located at http://your_server_ip/irida

+  * It runs tomcat7 on port 8888